-TIDAL vs Spotify: 6 Things You Need to Know in 2020
+TIDAL vs Spotify: Which is Better?

 TIDAL Premium includes “high quality” at AAC 320 kbps.
 Spotify offers the 96kbps option as normal quality on Mobile, but also offers a high-quality 160kbps with the free version of Spotify.
 When you pay $9.99 a month for Spotify you can stream at 320kbps “Extreme quality” for better sounding music.

 If you pay for the high-end TIDAL Hi-Fi at $19.99 a month you gain access to lossless content that is not compressed and streams at CD quality.
+This plan also includes Master Quality Authenticated quality for many tracks, which offers up studio-quality sound.
 If you don’t want to use TIDAL and you want lossless, you can try out Amazon Music HD free for 30 days.

-TIDAL and Spotify both offer iPhone and iPad Apps, an Android app and the option to play from the web.
+TIDAL and Spotify both offer iPhone and iPad Apps, an Android app, and the option to play from the web.
 There is a desktop Spotify player, and now there is a PC and Mac TIDAL desktop player available.
 Both services offer an offline mode and a free trial.

 Spotify offers over 40 million songs and TIDAL boasts 60 million.
 Of course, this only matters if your favorite musician or group is missing.
 Both services connect to various home audio sources wired or wirelessly.